fabandmina/fabandmina.github.io/content/about/index.en.md

 ---
 title: "About Us"
-subtitle: "A French and a Japanese on the road."
+subtitle: " A French and a Japanese on the road. "
 introduction: "We are married couple that made travelling their lifestyle.
 We met in New Zeland and have visited a few countries together since then.
 We mainly use slow means of transportation.
 It makes our trips more fun and interesting.